-As per Section 2 of the Companies Act, 2013, authorized capital is the capital authorized by the memorandum of the company as the maximum amount of the share capital.
+Approved capital is defined by the Companies Act, 2013, Section 2 as the capital authorized by the company’s memorandum as the maximum amount of the share capital.

-However, most of the Articles of Association consist of the authorized share capital of the company, just in case if you don’t already have one, you should consider revising the document.
+However, most of the Articles of Association consist of the authorized share capital of the business; thus, if you don’t already have one, you should consider revising the document.

-Commencement of the board meeting is necessary.
-A notice will be sent to the director to conduct a board meeting for increasing the authorized share capital of the company.
-Approval of the board of directors is required.
+The board meeting has to get started as soon as possible.
+A notification will be sent to the director to call for a board meeting to discuss raising the company’s maximum permissible share capital.
+Approval of the board of directors is necessary.

-After completing the whole procedure, the company secretary present at the meeting will present the notice of Extraordinary general meeting to all the shareholders, auditors, and directors of the company.
+Following the conclusion of all of the necessary steps, the company secretary, who is present at the meeting, will distribute the notice of the extraordinary general meeting to the company’s shareholders, auditors, and directors.

-The approval of shareholders must be in the form of ordinary resolution notice.
+The shareholders’ consent must be submitted in the form of an ordinary resolution notice.

 File ROC Forms

-If one follows the procedure of increasing share capital mentioned in the Companies Act and the Companies rule, then the registrar will approve the filling and increase the authorized share capital.
-It will be reflected on the portal of the Ministry of Corporate Affairs website after it’s been updated.
+Suppose the process of raising share capital is outlined in the Companies Act, and the Companies’ regulation is followed.
+In that case, the registrar will provide approval for the filing and increase the amount of permitted share capital.
+It will appear on the Ministry of Corporate Affairs website after it’s been updated.

-Paid-up share capital can be increased by issuing fresh equity shares, once the authorized share capital is increased.
+Paid-up share capital may be raised by issuing new equity shares after increased authorized share capital.

 Within 30 days of passing the resolution, a company must file an eForm SH-7 and eForm MGT-14, along with prescribed fees.